 How Can You Tell Which Prenatal Vitamin Should be Taken?

 The Food and Drug Administration does not regulate the use of prenatal vitamins.
 The responsibility of choosing which one to take falls on the shoulders of both the mother and the healthcare practitioner.

 Remember that the vitamins are there to assist with your nutrition.
 Your main source for vitamins and minerals should be in the food and drink you consume.
 Lifestyle and eating habits should be taken into consideration when thinking about which prenatal vitamin to take.

 For example, if you have a history of anemia, additional iron supplements may be given.
 If you are lactose intolerant, the amount of calcium you take might need to get amped up.

 It is important to discuss which vitamins you are taking with your health practitioner.
 They can help assess your health and suggest how to provide the nutrients you need during pregnancy.

 Another reason why discussions with the doctor are important is that they can inform you of the risks.
 Just because something is good for you does not mean that it is good for you in all situations.

 For example, Vitamin A is essential, but its dosage should be considered.
 Birth defects can result from too much Vitamin A during pregnancy.

 Much of pregnancy is spent planning.
 You plan for costs.
 You plan for a nursery.
 But the most important aspect is to do what you can to ensure a healthy birth experience.

 Fortunately, you have a partner in this time of preparation.
 Peoria Women’s Health offers complete gynecologic and obstetric services.
 We can help you, starting with finding the right prenatal vitamin all the way to postpartum care.
-Find out more about us at our website or by calling (309) 692-2805 to schedule an appointment.
+Find out more about us at our website or by calling one of our doctors below to schedule an appointment.